aave/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableTokenPool_diff.md

 +/// @notice Upgradeable version of Chainlink's CCIP TokenPool +/// @dev Contract adaptations:
-+///   - Setters & Getters for new ProxyPool (to support 1.5 CCIP migration on the existing 1.4 Pool) +///   - Modify `onlyOnRamp` modifier to accept transactions from ProxyPool +abstract contract UpgradeableTokenPool is IPool, OwnerIsCreator, IERC165 {
++///   - Setters & Getters for new ProxyPool (to support 1.5 CCIP migration on the existing 1.4 Pool) +///   - Modify `onlyOnRamp` & `onlyOffRamp` modifier to accept transactions from ProxyPool +abstract contract UpgradeableTokenPool is IPool, OwnerIsCreator, IERC165 {
    using EnumerableSet for EnumerableSet.AddressSet;
    using EnumerableSet for EnumerableSet.UintSet;